UNIVERSITI PUTRA MALAYSIA

-The courses with numbers 5 and 6 as the first number in the course code are Graduate level/Master courses (MGM5149, for example).
-These courses are advanced and considered as graduate and postgraduate level.
-If you currently study in a graduate program, we recommend you select 4000, 5000 & 6000 level courses.
+The courses with numbers 5 and 6 as the first number in the course code are advanced Graduate level/Master courses (MGM5149, for example).
+If you are currently studying in a graduate program, we recommend selecting 4000, 5000 & 6000 level courses.
 You can find the lists of all available master-level courses in the documents linked below.
-Please note that you can only select a maximum of 3 courses from level 5000 or higher and that you must fulfil the course entry requirements.
-In addition, you may select up to 3 courses from the 4000 level courses.
-In addition, you can only select one (1) 5000-6000 level course and up to three (3) 2000-4000-level courses offered by the School of Business and Economics.

 All the courses are included in the official curriculum of the university and are held in English.
-Since the main teaching language at the university is English, degree students, both Malay and international, and other exchange students attend the same courses.
+Both Malay and international and other exchange students attend the same classes.

 How to choose the courses